 Webcast Recording and other Assets are Available Here >>

-Join our webcast to learn about a new approach to data virtualization and federated query that uses semantic technology to present data from multiple sources as if it were within a single place.
+Join our webcast to learn that there is a new, evolutionary alternative –a virtual or logical data warehouse approach that uses semantic technology to present data from multiple sources as if it were within a single place.

-Who Should Attend: Business analysts, data analysts, information scientists, line-of-business managers and information users from organizations of all sizes who are interested in improved access to information.
+Who Should Attend: Business analysts, data analysts, line-of-business managers and information users from organizations of all sizes who are interested in improved access to information.

-Information scientists in Pharma, Health Care and Life Sciences may be particularly interested, as the Syngenta pilot study featured in the webcast will resonate with these industries.
+Information scientists in Pharma, Health Care and Life Sciences may be particularly interested as the example data sources used in the webcast are from these industries.

 - Liberate your users to focus on real world problems and discoveries

-- Have the infrastructure figure out how to query multiple data sources (within and outside your company) and bring information together into a coherent whole
+- Let the infrastructure to figure out how to query multiple data sources (within and outside your company) and bring information together into a coherent whole.

 - Make discoveries and gain enhanced perspectives that inform winning decisions